 Even the most expensive and well-designed workstation can cause issues down the line if not set up correctly.
 This is a preventative measure to ensure that employees do not end up with workstation related issues such as carpal tunnel, MSD’s (musculoskeletal disorders) and repetitive strain injuries.
 If an employee develops chronic issues during their time working with you, and you do not have a DSE assessment on file, they may have grounds to raise a grievance.

 There are a number of ways to deliver a DSE assessment.
 This is usually dependent on the size of the organisation, the severity of pre-existing conditions, time limitations and general workplace culture.

-If you see that an issue has flagged up and are suitably DSE trained, You would then sit with the employee to assess risks, discuss the setup and start taking action to make reasonable workplace adjustments.
-If you find during this process that a member of staff has a particularly difficult issue or you do not have a DSE qualified member of staff, this may need to be resolved by an independent DSE assessor, such as ourselves.
+If you see that an issue has flagged up and are competent in DSE, You would then sit with the employee to assess risks, discuss the setup and start taking action to make reasonable workplace adjustments.
+If you find during this process that a member of staff has a particularly difficult issue or you do not have a DSE confident member of staff, this may need to be resolved by an independent DSE assessor, such as ourselves.

 Independent one to one assessments

 This is where we come in.
 Sometimes you will need to seek the expertise of a qualified assessor for complex issues.
 We not only provide the written assessment but also make adjustments to the workplace, suggest solutions to alleviate the issue and training to ensure that the individual is working safely.